bethwilson07/build-a-bod-frontend/README.md

 # build-a-bod-frontend

-make a form at the top that accepts the name of the workout.
+* make a form at the top that accepts the name of the     workout.--DONE

 day of the week

 Muscle group selector

 duration

+* create exercise cards
+* create a workout